RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 			</li>
 			</div>

 If you have not seen **HTML** before, this may look a bit confusing.
-One of the skills you will develop as a data scientist is learning what to focus on and what to ignore.
+A skill you will develop as a data scientist is learning what to focus on and what to ignore.
 This takes practice and experience, so don't be frustrated if it seems a bit overwhelming at the beginning.